4 Minute Read

 Waterdog Reservoir

-If you’re looking to snag some rainbow trout, Waterdog Reservoir is the place to fish.
-Expert anglers recommend fishing near drop-offs and current edges for the best chance at reeling in the big kahunas.
-However, if you’d rather fish from a boat, the park allows visitors to fish from non-motorized watercraft like canoes and rafts.
+If you’re looking to snag some rainbow trout, Waterdog Reservoir is a prime place to drop a line.
+Expert anglers recommend fishing near drop-offs and water current edges for the best chance at reeling in the big kahunas.
+If you would rather fish from a boat, the park allows recreationists to fish from non-motorized watercraft like canoes.

 Island Lake

 Island Lake is Grand Mesa’s largest lake and a popular destination for nature lovers.
-You may find more anglers here than in other areas of Grand Mesa, but don’t be deterred.
-There’s plenty of fish to go around.
+You may find more anglers here than in other areas of the Grand Mesa, but don’t be deterred.
+There’s a plethera of fish to go around.
 While the lake is lined with relaxing locations to fish from shore, Island Lake has a boat ramp making it easy to fish from kayaks, rowboats, and motorboats.
 Anglers can expect to see a variety of trout, including brook trout, splake, cutthroat trout, and rainbow trout.
+And yes, there is an island in the middle of the lake.

 Drive-Up Lakes

 Hiking in your car more your speed?
 The Grand Mesa provides plenty of views from your vehicle with many places to pull over and capture the scenery.
-Looking for lakes you can easily drive up to and relax?
-Check out Alexander and Baron Lake.
+Looking for a lake you can easily drive up to and relax?
+Check out Baron Lake.

 Baron Lake

-Next to Alexander Lake, you’ll find Baron Lake which is surrounded by tall pines and plenty of shoreline to sit lakeside as the sun sets.
+Baron Lake is surrounded by tall pines and plenty of shoreline to sit lakeside as the sun sets.
 Serene and peaceful, visitors often spot deer along the Baron Lake trail at dawn and dusk.

 Your Outdoor Adventure Awaits